-Buying a sewing machine is an investment that will pay for itself by the satisfaction you will get from completing DIY projects.
+Buying a sewing machine can be a serious investment — one that will surely pay for itself by the satisfaction you will get from completing DIY projects.
 If you’ve recently started sewing and have been using a borrowed or old machine, you are probably progressing and are ready to buy your own new machine.
 Or perhaps you are a seasoned sewing veteran and looking to upgrade your current machine.
-No matter what level your sewing skills are at, buying a sewing machine can be overwhelming because even inexpensive machines have features you may not be familiar with.
-Also, it is not that easy to find cheap sewing machines right now, and making such a substantial investment can be intimidating.
-Whatever your reason for shopping for a new sewing machine, we have discovered some sewing machine deals that will make the decision a bit easier for you.
+No matter what level your sewing skills are, buying a sewing machine can be overwhelming, especially since even inexpensive machines have features you may not be familiar with.
+Fortunately for you, we have rounded up amazing sewing machine deals going right now across the nation’s favorite retailers.
+It’s not that easy to find cheap sewing machines and making such a substantial investment can be intimidating, so for the best sewing machine deals, look no further.

-Sewing can help you tap into your creative side and save you money on clothes and other projects around the house.
+Sewing can help you tap into your creative side and save you money on clothes.
+With a good sewing machine, you can repurpose old pillows, make your own curtains, swap out old bedsheets for your own, more personalized ones, replace that ancient seat cover, and delve into other projects for your home.
 Depending on your level of expertise, there are a few things you want to consider before buying a sewing machine of your own.
-We’ve done the research for you so you can make an informed decision.
+We’ve researched for you so you can make an informed decision.

 For those of you with a bit of experience, a machine with a wider variety of stitch options is an excellent place to start.
 Intermediate devices can handle heavier fabrics, such as denim.
 Electronic machines are a good option for intermediate sewers.

 Computerized machines are the best option for advanced sewists.
 These machines feature automatic tension, precise controls, and multiple stitches.
-Often, there is an LCD display screen and a touchpad, and these machines can even memorize past projects.
+There is often an LCD screen and a touchpad, and these machines can even memorize past projects.
 Some of them also allow you to download designs from the web via a Wi-Fi connection.

 Other Things to Consider